mmanzoor825/azure-network-protocols/README.md

 <p>
 <img width="949" alt="image" src="https://github.com/mmanzoor825/azure-network-protocols/assets/138532574/626baf03-22c7-4648-b82f-21ed9c015247">
 <P>
 Open Wireshark and filter for ICMP traffic.
 Ping the private IP address of the Linux VM.
 Ping Google.com.
-Observe the data that in Wireshark.</p>
+If the Windows machine is able to reach and communicate with the Linux machine, it will reply back as shown above.
+Observe the ICMP traffic in Wireshark.</p>

 <h2>Observing SSH Traffic</h2>
 <p>
 <img width="943" alt="image" src="https://github.com/mmanzoor825/azure-network-protocols/assets/138532574/1d2097ef-284f-4b83-b21f-d005ac91d98a">
 <P>
 Filter Wireshark for SSH traffic.
 Connect to the Linux VM using SSH from the Windows VM.
-Observe SSH traffic in Wireshark.
+Observe SSH traffic in Wireshark which starts when the SSH connection is made.

  <h2>Observing DNS Traffic</h2>
 <p>
 <img width="943" alt="image" src="https://github.com/mmanzoor825/azure-network-protocols/assets/138532574/5c3b94f9-b71a-4886-b586-00bd38d94bdd">
 <P>
 Filter Wireshark for DNS traffic.
-Use nslookup in powershell.
-Observe DNS traffic in Wireshark.
+Use nslookup in powershell to find the IP address of Google.com.
+DNS traffic is generated in Wireshark.

 <h2>Observing DHCP Traffic</h2>
 <p>